 - In the model settings, create funnel steps.
 There must be four steps, each representing a separate AIDA stage: Awareness → Interest → Desire → Action.

 - In each step’s settings, go to Edit and add all the conversion actions that you’ve picked for this step as step conditions.
 Set conditions using the OR precondition:

 - Now, calculate the attribution model.
 With the calculation results, you’ll learn what traffic sources led users to the conversion actions in each step.

-- Next, compare the OWOX BI Attribution calculation results with the Last Non-Direct Click attribution results from Google Analytics.
+- Next, compare the ML Funnel-based Attribution calculation results with the Last Non-Direct Click attribution results from Google Analytics.
 Compare them by source/medium/campaign dimensions.
-You can do it using OWOX BI Smart Data or any other data analysis system convenient.
+You can do it using any other data analysis system convenient.
 Having this done, you’ll be able to define which traffic sources were impactful to the conversion but missed by the Last Non-Direct Click attribution.

-Now you can redistribute your ad budget in favor of the undervalued traffic sources and — as the result — increase the number of conversion actions and conversions themselves.
+Now you can redistribute your ad budget in favor of the undervalued traffic sources and — as a result — increase the number of conversion actions and conversions themselves.